harding/old-docs-history-bitcoin.org/en/developer-guide.md

 To use testnet, use the argument `-testnet`<!--noref--> with each program or add `testnet=1`<!--noref--> to your `bitcoin.conf` file.
 To get free satoshis for testing, use [Piotr Piasecki's testnet faucet][].
 Testnet is a public resource provided for free by members of the community, so please don't abuse it.

-If you need to perform dangerous or high-volume testing, please use the [regression test mode][]
+You can speed up development further using the [regression test mode][] which creates a new testnet local to your computer.
+This regtest mode will let you generate blocks almost instantly with a RPC command so you can generate your own satoshis and add transactions to the block chain immediately.

 * `bitcoin-qt` provides a combination full Bitcoin peer and wallet frontend.
 From the Help menu, you can access a console where you can